 to their question more logically and directly, using the list for #1510 (since it

-is a translator's choice) would be, “I was or I have been” but the translators used
+is a translator's choice) would be, “I was or I have been” but the translators using

-“I Am.”
-To me, it seems that the translators making this choice from the list of
+“I Am.” seems that the translators are making this choice from the list of #1510,

-#1510, was to force a connection of this New Testament verse to the Old Testament
+to force a connection of this New Testament verse to the Old Testament verse in Exodus

-according to the list of meanings).
-There are other places in the New Testament where
+for the Hebrew text).
+There are other places in the New Testament where this combinations

-this combinations of Greek words are used, for example the blind man Jesus healed:
+of Greek words are used, for example, the blind man that Jesus healed: "Some said,

-"Some said, It is he; and others, He is like him.
-That one said, I am he (was added)
+It is he; and others, He is like him.
+That one said, I am he." ("he" was added) (John

-(John 9:9).
-Another choice would be it is I from the list, but more importantly,
+9:9).
+Another choice would be "it is I" from the list, but more importantly, "he"

-"he" was added, which was commonly done."
-There are several other places where "I
+was added, which was commonly done."
+There are several other places where "I Am"

-Am" is used but not as a name but a declaration.
+is used but never as a name, but a declaration.
 Sometimes "he" is added, depending

 on the version your reading, (John 4:26, 8:24,28, 13:13,19, 18:5,6,8, Acts 13:25).

-I question the translators for pushing an agenda not present in the Bible, Greek and Hebrew, their adjustments in the translations presents an inconsistency to the readers
+I question the translators for pushing an agenda not presented in the Bible, Greek and Hebrew.
+Their adjustments in the translations presents an inconsistency to the readers